getsentry/sentry-javascript/packages/angular/README.md

 #### Install

-Registering a Trace Service is a 3 steps process.
+Registering a Trace Service is a 3-step process.

-1. Register and configure `@sentry/tracing` `BrowserTracing` integration, including custom Angular routing
+1. Register and configure the `BrowserTracing` integration from `@sentry/tracing`, including custom Angular routing
    instrumentation:

 ```javascript